MAIF/shapash/CONTRIBUTING.md

 <img src="https://raw.githubusercontent.com/MaxGdr/shapash/contributing/docs/assets/images/contributing/shapash-pr-description.png" alt="clone your forked repository" />

-n the description, a template is initialized with all informations you have to give about what you are doing on what your PR is doing.
+In the description, a template is initialized with all informations you have to give about what you are doing on what your PR is doing.

 Please follow this to write your PR content.